Self-Legibility

 Self-Legibility is a person's capacity to accurately perceive, interpret, and render actionable one's own functional state, structural needs, expertise, and professional identity, both to oneself and to others, independent of any institutional, organizational, or relational context.

-The term names a structural phenomenon with two dimensions.
+The term Self-Legibility names a structural phenomenon with two dimensions.
 The first is inward: the ability to read one's own operating conditions as operating conditions, to identify which functional provisions are present and which are absent, and to distinguish between psychological distress and structural deficit.
 The second is outward: the ability to make one's expertise, judgment, and capability visible and deployable without dependence on institutional scaffolding.

 Both dimensions are disrupted by the same event.
 When a person's professional functioning has been deeply embedded within a particular context over an extended period, separation from that context does not eliminate the underlying capability but does eliminate the infrastructure through which that capability was previously organized, made visible, and self-understood.
 Self-Legibility refers to the condition in which this infrastructure is intact, to the deficit state in which it is absent, and to the process of reconstituting it as an independent, portable system.